fsprojects/fantomas/docs/docs/contributors/Transforming.md

 Depending on the defines `[]` or `["DEBUG"]`, the AST will be different.
 The tree will also be created based on a single code path.

+### Transform untyped AST to OAK

+The untyped syntax tree from the F# compiler is used as an intermediate representation of source code in the process of transforming a text file to binary.
+The AST has is optimized for the use-case of moving the plot forward towards binary.
+What we try to do in Fantomas is stop at the AST level and go back to source text.

+The F# compiler was never designed with our use-case in mind and yet it has served us very well for years.
+In the past we did not have our own tree and were able to pull of formatting by traversing the compiler tree.
+This of course had its limitations and we had to overcome these with some hacks.

+Alas, some things in the AST aren't shaped the way we would like them to be.
+Sometimes, there is too much information, other times to little.
+To stream line our entire process, we've decide to map the untyped tree to our own custom object model.
+This introduces a lot of flexibility and simplifies our story.

+> Fangorn, what drove them into that madness - Gimli

+In `Fangorn.fs` we map the AST to our tree model.
+Some of the benefit we get out of this:
+- The Oak model does not differentiate between implementation files and signature files.
+We use one tree model which allow for optimal code re-use in `CodePrinter2.fs`.
+- We don't map all possible combinations of AST into our model.
+Sometimes valid AST code can in theory be created, but will in practise never exist.
+For example `expection Repr` in `SynTypeDefn`.
+It is part of the defined in `SyntaxTree.fs` yet the parser will never create it.
+  The F# compiler uses this later in the typed tree.
+We will throw an exception when encountering this during the mapping as we have the foresight of what the parser doesn't create.
+- Recursive types are all consider as toplevel types.
+This is not the case in the AST but we map it as such.
+- Some nodes are combined into one, for example a toplevel attribute will always be linked to its sibling do expression.
+- The ranges of some nodes are being calculated when they lead to a more accurate result.

 ### Collect Trivia